-H Adm 741.
-Marketing Management Total credits required for the Master of Management in Hospitality program 6 Course Schedule Information For up-to-date information about course scheduling, and to obtain a course supplement, contact the hotel school student services office in room 178 Statler Hall, telephone 255-3076.
-MANAGEMENT OPERATION COURSES H ADM 100 Principles of Management Fall and spring.
+Total credits required for the Master of Management in Hospitality program 64

+Course Schedule Information

+For up-to-date information about course scheduling, and to obtain a course supplement, contact the hotel school student services office in room 178 Statler Hall, telephone 255-3076.

+MANAGEMENT OPERATION COURSES

+H ADM 100 Principles of Management

+Fall and spring.
 3 credits.
-Limited to non-hotel school students.
+Limited to non-hotel students.
 Elective.
-R. Chase, faculty.
+K. Namasivayam.
 An introductory survey course in management with orientation to the hospitality industry.
-The course is organized around the traditional management functions of planning, organizing, commanding, coordinating and controlling.
-H ADM 102 Distinguished Management Lectures Fall.
+The course is organized around the traditional management functions of planning, organizing, commanding, coordinating, and controlling.

+H ADM 102 Distinguished Management Lectures

+Fall.
 1 credit.
 Elective.
+Faculty.

-D. Dittman.
-A series of lectures given by non-resident speakers prominent in the hotel and restaurant industries or allied fields.
+A series of lectures given by nonresident speakers prominent in the hotel and restaurant industries or allied fields.
 Topics include career ladders, company profiles, and business-policy formulation.
 H ADM 104 Elements of Business for Non-Business Majors Spring.
 1 credit.
 Limited to non-hotel students.
-P. Rainsford Provides hands-on skills and knowledge about how to start or run a small business for students whose professional careers may require them to operate their own business.
-The course will be especially appropriate for students interested in professional careers such as architecture, design, writing, art, engineering, law, and other service businesses.
-Utilizes a computer-based management simulation game and will require students to work in management teams of six to start and operate a hotel.
-Each management team's hotel will be in competition with other hotels in the stimulation.
-The course is introductory level and no previous business experience or computer knowledge is required.
-Students will be required to attend all sessions and complete a paper that will be due a week after the conclusion of the course.
+P. Rainsford.